How to Choose a New Roof For Your Home

-Homeowners often don’t realize that they have choices when it comes to selecting a roof.
-Not all roofing materials are created equal!
+Homeowners often don’t realize they have choices when it comes to selecting a roof.
+Not all roofing materials are created equal.
 Where one home might need superior sun protection, another might have issues with moisture and algae.

 By far the most common U.S. roofing material is composition asphalt shingles.
-They’re a moderate weight, relatively inexpensive, and come in dozens of colors to match just about any home.
-Today’s shingle lifespan varies depending on weather, location, grade and installation.
+They’re a moderate weight, relatively inexpensive and come in dozens of colors to match just about any home.
+Todays shingle life varies depending on weather, location, grade and installation.
 Installation quality varies widely.
-For the best appearance and the least number of repairs, be sure that your shingled roof is installed with individual nails, not nail strips.
+For the best appearance and the least amount of repairs, be sure you select a certified, local roofing professional to install your roofing system.

 Metal roofs come in a wide variety of materials and finishes (i.e. aluminum, steel, copper, etc.) and they’re lighter than they appear.
-They can be used on roofs of varying slopes and are very durable.
+They can be used on roofs of varying slopes and are actually very durable over time.
 Their major downside is cost, so if you’re extremely budget conscious upfront, metal may not be your first choice.

 Tile roofs like those commonly seen on Mediterranean-style houses, typically barrel tile, are custom jobs, so they are generally expensive.
 Tiles can be made from clay, concrete, slate, metal, or synthetic materials.
 This material is typically heavier in nature and will in most cases require possible roof reinforcements.
 They are generally more durable and have a longer life expectancy.